ppy/osu-wiki/wiki/Client/Playfield/en.md

 ## Storyboard

 The coordinate system used in the storyboarding engine is slightly different: the playfield covers the whole screen and has the size of 640x480 pixels.
-The origin point (0, 0) is in the top left corner, while the bottom right corner is (640, 480).
+The top left corner's coordinates are (0, 0), while the bottom right corner's coordinates are (640, 480).
 In contrast with osupixels, when storyboard sprites are scaled, one [texture pixel](https://en.wikipedia.org/wiki/Texel_(graphics)) corresponds to one screen pixel at 1024x768 resolution.